Skip to main content

 Festive

-A sticky rice cake layered with coconut cream and palm sugar, often served during festivals and special occasions.
+A sticky rice cake layered with coconut cream and palm sugar, usually made for festivals and special occasions.

 vegetarianContains: coconut